orisi/orisi/doc/password_transaction.md

 # Password Transaction

 Password transaction is kind of smart contract you can use, where you create a request (called **password_transaction**) and pass it to Oracles.
-From now Oracles will monitor the network for every request that tries to guess the password (the requests called **guess_password**).
+From now Oracles will monitor the network for every request that tries to guess the password (the requests called **bounty_redeem**).
 If someone will guess password, Oracle will give him bounty, otherwise, after given time period, the cash will return to bounty creator.
 ___

 ### Password Transaction Request